John-Kazan/OpenMMScripts/README.md

 ## OpenMM NPT Simulation Scripts

-This repository provides scripts for running constant pressure, constant temperature (NPT) molecular dynamics simulations using OpenMM.
+This repository contains scripts for running constant pressure, constant temperature (NPT) molecular dynamics simulations using OpenMM.
+Some scripts are designed for use on the ASU PHX cluster, but can be adapted for other environments.

+The repository includes:

+- `openmm_npt.py`: A Python script for running NPT simulations using OpenMM.
+- `openmm_npt_gpu.sh`: A wrapper script for automatically loading the correct CUDA version and OpenMM environment on the PHX cluster.
+- `submit_sbatch.sh`: A script for submitting simulation jobs to a scheduler (e.g., SLURM).

 ### Installation